-During the symposium, Finnish, Latvian and Estonian artists will create works inspired by the former industrial buildings and other man-made structures of the Kohila and Tammiku area.
+During the symposium Estonian, German and Turkish artists will create works inspired by the former industrial buildings and other man-made structures of the Kohila and Tammiku area.

 Their installations will be exhibited in local industrial landscapes that require marking and attention.

 The TAKKK Environmental Art Symposium provides the audience with an opportunity to (re)learn, (re)remember and value the history of the region, and participate in the revitalization of the former industrial landscapes.